EpGoNavy/Madrid-Air-Quality-Project/README.md

 # Analysis

-Due to the number of observations I had to limit the size of my observations.
+Due to the number of observations, I had to limit the size of my observations.
 In my analysis, I used only one of the four main pollutants.
 I will be using NO_2 for the forecasting

 Here's the code I used.